 Guns Saving Lives Statistics (Editor’s Choice)

-- Currently, 18 US states have issued Constitutional Carry laws
+- 18 states have issued Constitutional Carry laws

-- On average, a US citizen stops 2.3 deaths from a shooting rampage
+- On average, an American stops 2.3 deaths from a shooting rampage

-- Women use guns to defend themselves against sexual assault 200,000 times a year
+- Every year, women use guns to defend themselves against sexual assault 200,000 times

 Gun Ownership in the US